mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 Should I use a table or a crosstab?
 This depends on whether you want to display row level data or display grouped and summarized data.

-Using the reccomender wizard can help you get an idea for how to display your data.
-What method of displaying data does the product assume? this will vary based on whether dimensions or measures are chosen and how many of each.

-Once you get to three or more dimensions the reccomender often starts reccomending a flat detail level table, as that is the common use case for several dimensions with no measures, since without measures there can't be aggregation.
-Adding a measure from there switches back to a chart as it assumes an aggregated measure.

 A simple flat tables does not aggregate metrics; it simply displays individual detail level rows of the columns selected, limited by dashboard filters.